 The organization maintains and promotes a mutually beneficial relationship between the university and its alumni.
 It co-publishes The Colonel, the bi-annual university magazine; sponsors homecoming activities; awards scholarships each year; and hosts a variety of on- and off-campus events.

-The executive director of External and Alumni Affairs supervises day-to-day activities of the program located in the Clarence James Jr. Alumni House at 203 Audubon Drive.
+The director of Alumni Affairs supervises day-to-day activities of the program located in the Clarence James Jr. Alumni House at 203 Audubon Drive.
 The mailing address is P. O. Box 2158, Thibodaux, LA 70310; Telephone number 985-448-4111.
 The Website is www.nichollsalumni.org/

 The Louisiana Center for Women and Government at Nicholls encourages the future leadership of women by preparing them for public service through non-partisan provision and support of education, training, and creative programs.
 Among the programs offered by the Center are a unique internship program, a National Leadership Summit on Energy and the Environment, Louisiana Girls Leadership Academy, Campaign Institute, and a Hall of Fame to honor outstanding Louisiana women for their contributions to the public sector.